-The health risk from mother’s iodine deficiency to a baby is highest during ﬁrst trimester.
-That’s because the fetus relies upon maternal iodine for thyroid hormone synthesis until week 18.
+The fetus relies upon maternal iodine for thyroid hormone synthesis until week 18.
+Therefore, the health risk from mother’s iodine deficiency to a baby is highest during ﬁrst trimester.

-Research has shown that a mother’s urinary iodine concentration of 50 microgram per liter or less during the ﬁrst half of pregnancy can cause thyroid problems such as enlarged thyroid gland and high TSH and thyroglobulin concentrations in the newborn (Glinoer 1995; Pederson 1993).
+Research shows a mother’s urinary iodine concentration of 50 microgram per liter or less during the ﬁrst half of pregnancy can cause thyroid problems such as enlarged thyroid gland and high TSH and thyroglobulin concentrations in the newborn (Glinoer 1995; Pedersen 1993).

-Research shows iodine supplementation before pregnancy, compared with iodine supplementation during pregnancy, appears to reduce the risk of for abnormal thyroid function that results in low free T4 and elevated TSH (Moleti 2008).
+Research shows iodine supplementation before pregnancy, in comparison with iodine supplementation during pregnancy, appears to reduce the risk of for abnormal thyroid function that results in low free T4 and elevated TSH (Moleti 2008).

-For pregnant women, the Food and Nutrition Board of the Institute of Medicine recommends an iodine intake of 220ug (per-person-per-day; based on data from US Institute of Medicine Panel on Micronutrients DRI: dietary reference intakes 2001).
+For pregnant women, the Food and Nutrition Board of the Institute of Medicine recommends an iodine intake of 220 micro-gram (per-person-per-day; based on data from US Institute of Medicine Panel on Micronutrients DRI: dietary reference intakes 2001).
 This dietary dose is approximately equivalent of a UI concentration of 150ug/L.

 How to check for iodine and thyroid deficiency?

 The key markers to monitor is TSH (thyroid stimulating hormone).
 However, normal TSH levels may not necessarily mean a healthy thyroid.